onlatency/Maitey/README.md

   - Enhanced styling to match model dropdown with consistent UI elements
   - Added loading indicator that doesn't disrupt the layout
   - Improved overall visual hierarchy and spacing
+  - Ensured style selection properly integrates with the API

 ### May 8, 2025: Load Testing & Reliability Improvements